-The kidney is the organ that has been perhaps most linked to nutrition for over one hundred years, even among the establishment physician crowd.
-In 1836, a series of case reports from Dr. Bright, published in Guy’s Hospital Reports, established the idea that those who died from kidney disease had protein in their urine2.
-Over the next 100 years, it was established that when you reduced the kidney’s functional capacity by surgery (in experimental animal studies) the amount of protein consumed dramatically affected the growth and mass of the remaining functional kidney3.
-It was known as standard treatment in 1948 to restrict protein intake in kidney disease4, and, by 1981, a seminal paper5 established that there were damaging structural changes in the kidney that occurred as a result of excessive protein intake.
-(The above statements apply to those people with kidney disease that hasn’t yet progressed to cessation of function, or dialysis.
-For those on dialysis, protein and nutritional recommendations are different.)
+Perhaps no organ has been more linked to nutrition than the kidney.
+Awareness of the connection between kidney function and our dietary choices goes back well over 100 years, even among physicians of the medical establishment.
+In 1836, a series of case reports from Dr. Bright, published in Guy’s Hospital Reports, established that those who died from kidney disease had protein in their urine.[3]
+Throughout the next century, experimental animal studies established that when the kidney’s functional capacity was reduced by surgery, the amount of protein consumed dramatically affected the growth and mass of the remaining functional kidney.[4]
+It was known as standard treatment for kidney disease in 1948 to restrict protein intake, and by 1981, a seminal paper established that excessive protein intake resulted in damaging structural changes in the kidney.[5][6]
+(The above statements apply to cases of kidney disease that have not progressed to the cessation of function.
+Protein and nutritional recommendations are different for those on dialysis.)

 Copyright 2024 Center for Nutrition Studies.
 All rights reserved.